GPUs

 Outputs 3x DP 1.4a, 1x HDMI 2.1

-Mature driver ecosystem with zero launch-window issues
+Mature driver ecosystem with years of stability — zero launch-window surprises

-12GB GDDR6X is already tight for 4K in 2026 — this card is a 1440p proposition
+12GB GDDR6X is already tight for 4K in 2026 — strictly a 1440p proposition

 Check Price on Amazon